 Real User Reviews: Reddit vs. Trustpilot

 If you search "DriveSavers reviews," you will find a wall of 5-star ratings on Trustpilot.
-Many of these are genuine, but NBC Bay Area found evidence of "copycat" reviews in the industry.
-On Reddit communities like r/datarecovery, the sentiment is very different; users constantly warn about their unusually high pricing.
+Many of these are genuine, but NBC Bay Area's investigation found 10 copycat reviews on DriveSavers' own Yelp page.
+Yelp removed all 10 plus over 100 additional reviews after being flagged.
+DriveSavers denied involvement and suggested a competitor posted fakes to sabotage them.
+On Reddit communities like r/datarecovery, the sentiment is different; users consistently warn about the pricing.
 You can read our verified customer reviews for comparison.

 Real complaints from review sites